nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart4.md

    Every small change requires us to rebuild and run the application.

 1. Components are heavily dependent on each other:
    Why does `Main` need to know that `DialogBox` needs a `Label`?
    What happens if we change the `Label` to a custom `ColoredLabel` in the future?

     We need to minimize the amount of information each control needs to know about another.
     Otherwise, making changes in the future will break existing features.

 1. The code is untidy and long:
    Why is all the code in one place?

    The `Main` class attempts to do it all.
    Code for visual tweaks, listeners and even utility methods are all in one file.
    This makes it difficult to find and make changes to existing code.

 FXML is a XML-based language that allows us to define our user interface.
 Properties of JavaFX objects can be defined in the FXML file.
 For example:
 ```xml
  <TextField fx:id="userInput" layoutY="558.0" onAction="#handleUserInput" prefHeight="41.0" prefWidth="324.0" AnchorPane.bottomAnchor="1.0" />
 ```

 The FXML snippet define a TextField similar to the one that we programmatically defined previous in Tutorial 2.
 Notice how concise FXML is compared to the plain Java version.

-Let's return to duke.Duke and convert it to use FXML instead.
+Let's return to Duke and convert it to use FXML instead.

 # Rebuilding the Scene using FXML